 - 1. Unclear Role of the District

 - 2. Outside Influences

 - 3. Water Quality

 - 4. Flooding and Floodplain Management

 - 5. Erosion and Sediment Control

 - 6. Groundwater

 - 7. Commercial and Recreational Navigation

 - 8. Public Education and Outreach

 9. Potential Problems

 2.2.1 Issue 1 - Unclear Role of the District

 The District's role changed notably during the 39-year period from its formation in 1960 through 1999.
 The District's focus transitioned from its founding goal of assisting the COE in improving navigation of the Minnesota River channel, to one that includes the protection, preservation, surface maintenance, groundwater, and unique natural resources.
 This change reflects a shift in the value of resource protection and the expectations of watershed districts.
 With the introduction of new technology and improved methods to manage and protect resources (such as adaptive management, sustainability approach, etc.), the District is expected to change again.
 The District's challenge is defining a clear role that will enable them to easily adjust to changes.

 This shift was identified by the TAC during the 2011 planning process, and it was determined that the managers needed to focus their attention on re-affirming the District's role.
-This issue involves a disconnection between how the managers see their role (local sponsor to the COE) versus the stakeholders' expectations of being the organization responsible for protecting, preserving, and restoring water resources within the District, as required per the mission and purpose of its formation.
-To successfully implement the goals and strategies of this Plan, it is important for all parties to be on the same page.
+The issue involves a disconnection between how the Managers and stakeholders viewed their roles in the District.
+In order to successfully implement the goals and strategies of this Plan, it is important for all parties to be on the same page.
 Therefore, Goal 1 - Organizations Management, described below, was included in this Plan.

-2.2.2 Issue 2 - Outside Influences The District encompasses the bottom 80 square miles of the 16,900-square-mile Minnesota River Basin (Figure 2-1).
+2.2.2 Issue 2 - Outside Influences

+The District encompasses the bottom 80 square miles of the 16,900-square-mile Minnesota River Basin (Figure 2-1).
 Major land use in the basin is agricultural in the upstream reaches and urban in the lower reaches.
 The District is the last subwatershed before the Minnesota River discharges into the Mississippi River.
 The District's geographical position makes it susceptible to outside influences.
-The reach of the Minnesota River and a few other tributaries (Bluff Creek, Riley Creek, Credit River, and others) would continue to be impaired even if the District's discharge of point and nonpoint sources were reduced to zero.
+The reach of the Minnesota River and a few other tributaries (Bluff Creek, Riley Creek, Credit River, and others) would continue to be impaired even if the District's discharge of point and non-point sources were reduced to zero.
 This perplexing issue reflects the complexities of protecting resources that are heavily influenced by factors outside the District's control.

 Figure 2-1: Minnesota River Basin Map